Hat, 1905-1909 ©The Kyoto Costume Institute, photo by Taishi Hirokawa

 Working from 1990 at the KCI, an assistant curator since 2000, an associate curator since 2004, and a curator since 2010.
 In charge of Digital Archives, publicity work of the curatorial section, and study of fashion in the 20th Century.
 A graduate of the Kwansei Gakuin University.

-Working from 2000 at the KCI, an assistant curator since 2004.
+Working from 2000 at the KCI, an assistant curator since 2004, an associate curator since 2013.
 In charge of collecting documents and books for reference.
 Master's degree at the Kobe Women's University.

 Working from 2013 at the KCI as Assistant Curator.
 In charge of study of fashion in the 19th century.
 Doctor’s degree at Ochanomizu University.